qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-2.rst

 Create the custom widget class
 ==============================

 You should know how to create a class from the previous tutorials.
-So please create a class for ``twitter.TweetView``, but in our case we need to extend from ``qx.ui.core.
+So please create a class for ``identica.TweetView``, but in our case we need to extend from ``qx.ui.core.
 Widget``.

 ::

-    qx.Class.define("twitter.TweetView",
+    qx.Class.define("identica.TweetView",
     {
       extend : qx.ui.core.Widget,
       include : [qx.ui.form.MModelProperty],